paragkapoorcs/pk1/automation/03_Dataproc_Profile/readme.md

 # **Dataproc Profile**

-1. Deploy CDF Dataproc profile using (IAC) Terraform.
+Deploy CDF Dataproc profile using Terraform.

 # **Specifications**

-The dataproc profile should be created inside the DataFusion Instance.
+The dataproc profile is created inside the DataFusion Instance.

 **Tools**